Nekomancer834/ConnectX/Documents/ConnectX-SRS.md

 ### 2.1 Product Perspective

 Connect X is a replacement for the original Connect 4 game by Hasbro.
 This is because it will have a 2 player mode where the users can disable the new feature and play on the same board size as the original game.
-This product can also be considered a self-contained product if the user does not use the original features provided by the game Connect 4 which includes the bigger board, GO piece, and difficulty scaling.
+This product can also be considered a self-contained product if the user does not use the original features provided by the game Connect 4 which includes the bigger board, GO piece, and board scaling.

 ### 2.2 Product Features

 This game will have 3 major features.
 The first major feature is the ability for more than 2 players to play on the same board.
 The second major feature provided by this software will be the ability to have difficulty scaling through the use of adjustable board sizes and game features.
 The third feature of Connect X GO is the new GO piece.
-This piece will add the feature of capturing pieces from the board game Go.
+This piece will add the feature of capturing pieces similar to the board game Go.
 Instead of the captured piece being removed from the board, it is instead turned into a piece of the surrounding color.
-This is to prevent modifying the game too much by dropping all the pieces in the column.
-This piece increases you chances of winning while decreasing your opponents chances of winning.
+This is to prevent modifying the game too much by dropping all the pieces in the column down a space.
+This piece increases your chances of winning while simultaneously adding pressure for the other players.
 The Go piece will be added to the game through a slider containing 3 different distribution modes: none, random, and all.
 This will add an additional level of complexity to the game while also allowing for less intense games if desired.

 ### 2.3 User Classes and Characteristics